mannanrehbari/KafkaUsagePatterns/README.md

 ### Pattern 6: Topic with multiple partitions and multiple consumers

+Since the message key is still not specified, Producer will append the message to a single partition.
+Each subscribing consumer will receive a copy of the message from the broker.

 ![Multiple Partitions - Multiple Consumers](img/MultiplePartitions_MultipleConsumers.gif)

 <br>

 ### Pattern 7: Topic with multiple partitions and single consumer group
+Multiple consumers within a consumer group CANNOT read from a single partition.
+However, the reverse is possible.
+A given consumer CAN read from multiple partitions.
 ![Multiple Partitions - Single Consumer Group](img/MultiplePartitions_SingleConsumerGroup.gif)